-Except where section 3(5)(c) applies, the earnings of volunteer firefighters are fixed for assessment purposes at \$75.00 per month, per member or their actual earnings as a member of the fire or ambulance brigade, whichever is greater.
+Except where section 3(5)(c) applies, the earnings of volunteer firefighters are fixed for assessment purposes at \$75.00 per month, per member or their actual earnings as a member of the fire brigade, whichever is greater.

-In the case of volunteer firefighters employed by a municipality, improvement district or regional district only, the employer may increase the \$75.00 figure if the Board agrees and the same amount is used for each person.
+The employer may increase the \$75.00 figure if the Board agrees and the same amount is used for each person.